A Robot Named Clunk*

 "Very well, perhaps you could describe an acceptable job so that I might filter out the undesirables."

-Hal shrugged.
+Hal went to move a pawn, then withdrew his hand.
 "Something quick and easy.
 Pays well, no risk."

 "In the freelance cargo business?"
 The Navcom was silent for a moment.
 "Have you considered another profession?"

-"No I bloody haven't.
-I know there are jobs out there, you'll just have to find them."
+"No I haven't!
+I know there are jobs out there.
+You'll just have to find them."

 "There may be suitable jobs elsewhere, but we're docked on Lamira.
-This is a mining colony, so the range of freight work is somewhat limited."
+The range of freight work is somewhat limited on mining colonies."